CruGlobal/ansible-oracle-db-upgrade/README.md

 from playbook:
  db_name: name of database to be upgraded

-Databsase must be defined in dict variable "database_parameters".
+Database must be defined in dict variable "database_parameters".
 All items listed are required in this role.
 database_parameters:
   <db_name>:
     db_version: # 12.1.0.2, 11.2.0.4